Flood v. Kuhn: Oral arguments

 Oral arguments in Flood v.
 Kuhn were heard on March 20, with both sides allowed to speak for 30 minutes.
-Goldberg, appearing before the Court since he had left it in 1965, went first on Flood's behald, speaking of the unfairness of the reserve clause and how it had in 1965 been made worse through its extension to rookie players signing their first contracts to play in the minor leagues.
+Goldberg, appearing before the Court since he had left it in 1965, went first on Flood's behalf, speaking of the unfairness of the reserve clause and how it had in 1965 been made worse through its extension to rookie players signing their first contracts to play in the minor leagues.
 He told Justice William J. Brennan Jr. that Flood would oppose the reserve clause even if it had been the result of collective bargaining.
 Justice Byron White asked if playing baseball was not covered under the labor exemption to antitrust law; Goldberg noted that Kuhn himself had described baseball as entertainment, which the Court had previously ruled was interstate commerce.
 "Every commentator has said it's an anomaly in the law to adhere to Federal Baseball and Toolson as wrongly decided", Goldberg concluded, commenting that if the steelworkers union, a former client, had agreed to similar terms with any employers binding a member or members to them for his entire working life, that contractual provision would clearly be seen as a per se violation of the law.

 Paul A. Porter came next, arguing for Kuhn and MLB in rebuttal that baseball was unique, even compared to other sports, in the antitrust context because of the portion of its revenues invested in player development through their extensive farm systems.
 Louis Hoynes, counsel for the NL, argued MLB's case.
 He placed great emphasis on the MLBPA, which he said "has in fact controlled this litigation from beginning to end", to suggest that the real goal of the lawsuit was to make far more sweeping changes to the business aspect of baseball, and that these matters were far better addressed at the bargaining table.